 Now this is a very familiar and a very important portion of Scripture that we have already been discussing.
 In fact, we've pretty well marched our way through verse 28 and find ourselves tonight concerning our study of verses 29 and 30.
 Let me back up and just introduce it a little bit.

 This is an unnecessary debate, I believe, because the Word of God is so abundantly clear on the matter of the believer's security.
 In fact, these three verses present the clearest and most powerful statement of security in all of Scripture.
-They guarantee without deviation, they guarantee without variation, with exception that all those who are genuinely saved will enter into final glory.
-And verse 28 starts out clarifying this guarantee by saying, "We know that God causes all things to work together for good to those who love God, to those who are the true lovers of God, who have come to Christ in faith."
-God causes all things, that is good things and bad things and neutral things, all things no matter what they are, we went through the whole long list of those things...He causes all things to work together for good.
-And you remember, we told you that the good Paul is referring to is eternal glory...the good he's referring to here is the good referred to in verse 23 as our adoption as sons, the redemption of our body.
+They guarantee without deviation, they guarantee without variation, without exception that all those who are genuinely saved will enter into final glory.
+And verse 28 starts out clarifying this guarantee by saying, "We know that God causes all things to work together for good to those who love God.”
+To those who are the true lovers of God, who have come to Christ in faith, God causes all things, that is good things and bad things and neutral things, all things no matter what they are — we went through the whole long list of those things — He causes all things to work together for good.
+And you remember, we told you that the good Paul is referring to is eternal glory.
+The good he's referring to here is the good referred to in verse 23 as our adoption as sons, the redemption of our body.
 It is the good of verse 21, the freedom of the glory of the children of God.
-The whole prior section is talking about our hope, the glory that is to be revealed in us in verse 18, the redemption of the body, the adoption as sons, the fact that we are going to enter into the freedom of the glory of the children of God, that there is yet something ahead of us and that something is eternal glory.
+The whole prior section is talking about our hope, the glory that is to be revealed in us, in verse 18, the redemption of the body, the adoption as sons, the fact that we are going to enter into the freedom of the glory of the children of God, that there is yet something ahead of us and that something is eternal glory.
 That is the good referred to in verse 28.
-And God is causing all things, whether good things or sinful things or neutral things to work together in the end to produce the good of our eternal glory.
+And God is causing all things, whether good things or sinful things or neutral things, to work together in the end to produce the good of our eternal glory.
 That is the pledge of verse 28.